 A small leak can turn into an expensive repair if you don't address it right away.
 Learn more about vehicle leaks and how to identify what kind of fluid is leaking.

-Washing your car on a paved driveway or in the street sends pollutants from your car (oil, grease, fuel, heavy metals, nutrients, etc.) into our storm drains and directly into our rivers, lakes and wetlands.
+Washing your car on a paved driveway or in the street sends pollutants from your car (oil, grease, fuel, heavy metals,brake dust, surfactants, etc.) into our storm drains and directly into our rivers, lakes and wetlands.
 We also have a code in Bothell that makes it against the law to discharge any pollutants into the public drainage system (BMC 18.04.260).
 These pollutants include the soap and chemicals that are used to clean your vehicle - even biodegradable soaps.
-It's most eco-friendly to use a commercial car wash, a waterless car wash product, or divert your wash water to a permeable surface like grass or gravel that can absorb the water.
+It's most eco-friendly to use a commercial car wash, a waterless car wash product, or wash over a permeable surface like grass or gravel that can absorb the water.